South East Disaster Relief

 Keep up to date with all the latest news at Stand Like Stone Foundation with everything from new sponsors to developments around grants and scholarships for the people and communities of the Limestone Coast, plus updates on our exciting events.

-Celebrating Youth Generosity Across the Limestone Coast
+Young Philanthropists Celebrated Across the Limestone Coast

 We acknowledge the Aboriginal people as the First Nations of these lands and waters of the Limestone Coast.
 We acknowledge the Elders, past, present and future, and we respect the ongoing deep feelings of attachment and relationships of First Nations people to country.